jinkasaru123/DataAnalyst-SaraswathiJinka/README.md

 ![Screenshot 2024-08-04 144913](https://github.com/user-attachments/assets/e8229354-d278-412d-8a98-2d03f4fa44db)

-*Fig.xxxii: Visualizing Data Base in remote access(front-end for the client)*

 **_Data Storage:_** The transformed data and visual reports were uploaded to Remote access, allowing for easy access and sharing among stakeholders.

 ### Tools and Technologies